 Nat Borchers never wanted to leave Real Salt Lake.
 Had it been up to him, he would have a retired in Utah.
 Borchers' first game back at the Rio Tinto Stadium in Sandy, where he'd won MLS Cup as a beloved member of RSL, was always bound to be emotional.
 It ended up being cathartic.

 When it came, the August game with Salt Lake was a tight, intense affair.
-It would end up producing the MLS Save of the Year by Adam Kwarasey on Luke Mulholland, and with both goalkeepers playing exceptional soccer, it looked destined to finish as a highly entertaining 0-0 draw.
+It would end up producing the MLS Save of the Year by Adam Kwarasey on a Luke Mulholland strike, and with both goalkeepers playing exceptionally well, it appeared destined to finish as a highly entertaining 0-0 draw.

-Then, in the 95th minute, Borchers leapt onto the end of a Diego Valeri corner and twisted his header off the grass and into the top left hand corner of the goal — beating Nick Rimando, and single-handedly downing his old team on his old home turf.
+Then, in the 95th minute, the Timbers having won a last-gasp corner kick, Borchers leapt onto the end of a Diego Valeri cross and twisted his header off the grass and into the top left hand corner of the goal — beating Nick Rimando, and single-handedly downing his old team in his former home.

 It was, simply put, a great sports moment from a great sportsman.
 Borchers' response — to crumple to the ground in tears — was all too fitting of a man who took the colors he wore and fans he played for as seriously as anyone in the game.